elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculated-fields.md

 # Working with Calculated Fields<a name="working-with-calculated-fields"></a>

 Create calculated fields to use operators or functions to analyze or transform field data\.
-For details about supported functions and operators, see [Amazon QuickSight Calculated Field Function and Operator ReferenceFunctions and Operators](calculated-field-reference.md)\.
+For details about supported functions and operators, see [Calculated Field Function and Operator Reference for Amazon QuickSight Functions and Operators](calculated-field-reference.md)\.

 You can use multiple functions and operators in a calculated field\.
 For example, you might use the `formatDate` function to extract the year from a date field, and then the `ifelse` function to segment records based on the year\.